 Syngenta Ventures and the innovation lab of the Inter-American Development Bank (IDB Lab) are each making a Limited Partner investment in the first Latin America and Caribbean (LAC) agriculture technology-specific venture capital fund, AgVentures Fund II.
 The fund, managed by São Paulo Ventures (SP Ventures), promotes innovation in the agriculture and food technology sector.
-The fund will target at least $50 million of capital to invest in startups that are reshaping the agricultural value chain in inclusive, transparent and favorable ways.
+The fund will target at least $50 million of capital to invest in startups that are reshaping the agricultural value chain in inclusive, transparent, and favorable ways.
 The fund is being supported by well-known institutional investors and is expected to invest in 20 companies in the late Seed & Series A stages across LAC.

-“LAC’s food systems need new solutions for increasing food production while adopting a more inclusive and sustainable path” said Tomás Lopes Teixeira, IDB Lab’s Chief Investment Officer.
-“Innovative technology from agfood and agtech start-ups can play a central role by providing farm-level solutions to help small holders and rural workers improve productivity, livelihoods and climate resilience.”
+“LAC’s food systems need new solutions for increasing food production while adopting a more inclusive and sustainable path,” said Tomás Lopes Teixeira, IDB Lab’s Chief Investment Officer.
+“Innovative technology from agfood and agtech start-ups can play a central role by providing farm-level solutions to help smallholders and rural workers improve productivity, livelihoods and climate resilience.”

-SP Ventures is a leading venture capital firm specialized in investing and mentoring start-ups and has a successful track record managing funds with investments in Brazil and Argentina.
+SP Ventures is a leading venture capital firm specializing in investing and mentoring start-ups and has a successful track record managing funds with investments in Brazil and Argentina.
 SP Ventures co-founded the region’s first agtech accelerator, Pulse Hub, with the largest sugarcane and ethanol player in the world, Raízen.
 Pulse Hub, has become a beacon for technology in the agri-energy sector.

 “Syngenta Ventures has been collaborating informally with SP Ventures for the past 5 years,” said David Pierson, Managing Director, Syngenta Ventures.
 “We consider them to be among the best early-stage, ag-focused investment teams in Latin America with the most broadly developed network of relationships.
 SP Venture’s investment thesis is complementary to Syngenta Venture’s goal of helping to develop the innovation ecosystem in Latin America.
 We welcome the opportunity to collaborate alongside the IDB Lab and other institutional investors in the new fund.”

 The agfood and agtech industry have witnessed significant growth in LAC over the past few years.
 Tens of thousands of low-producing small and medium-sized farms and hundreds of thousands of farmers in rural settings may benefit from the innovations introduced by the fund’s startup investments.
-Benefits to the region may include increased farm productivity and farmer incomes, improved environmental performance in the form of increased climate resilience and better management of natural resources (such as water, energy and land).
+Benefits to the region may include increased farm productivity and farmer incomes, improved environmental performance in the form of increased climate resilience, and better management of natural resources (such as water, energy, and land).